 On this page you’ll find previous versions of Ad Absurdum, free to access and download.
-If you’d like a paper copy then keep your eyes peeled around the university; copies can usually be found in 43 Woodland Road, the Philosophy Common Room in 9 Woodland Road and the Arts Faculty common rooms in the Woodland Road Complex.
+If you’d like a paper copy then keep your eyes peeled around the university; copies can usually be found in 43 Woodland Road, the Philosophy Common Room at Cotham House, and the Arts Faculty common rooms in the Woodland Road Complex.

-If you’d like to get involved with the magazine then please contact Elizabeth.
+If you’d like to get involved with the magazine then please contact the team.

 Spring 2013 Edition

 Letters | Philosophy and Race | Faculty Interview: Havi Carel | The Other Schiller | Fiction: “The Ten Plagues” | Poetry: “What is Sense?” | If Philosophy Legitimates Science, Who Legitimates Philosophy? | Widening Participation | Philsoc | End Matter